wagov/wasocshared/docs/guidelines/e8-assessment.md

 belonging to other accounts.</td>
 <td>Use the guidance provided in Maturity Level One of this guide and apply the Maturity
 Level Two access control requirements.
-Specifically, privileged accounts should only be able to access their own backups (except for backup administrator accounts).
+Specifically, privileged accounts should only be able to access their own backups (except for backup administrator accounts).<br>
 Active Directory queries and tools such as <a href="[BloodHound – Sniffing Out the Path Through Windows Domains | SANS Institute](https://www.sans.org/blog/bloodhound-sniffing-out-path-through-windows-domains/)">BloodHound</a> can help to identify privileged accounts including backup administrator accounts.</td>
 <tr>